Clynie/hanyihong0324.github.io/_posts/2016-04-23-Progressing_Personal_Site.md

 # Change Log

+### 2016-06-30

+1. Make code block display code with monospace.

+In /_sass/variables.scss, I add a font variable called font3 and set it as monospace.
+In /_sass/typography.scss, I change pre's and code's font family from font2 to font3.

 ### 2016-05-20

 1. Uninstall SmartGit, start to use git in CLI, and write a shell scripts to push article automatically.